-- The neutron and proton are two charge states of the 'same' particle: the nucleon. - p: uud, two up quarks and a down quark - n: udd, two down quarks and an up quark - The nucleon also contains gluons, the messenger particles for the strong force, and quark-antiquark pairs, u, ubar, d, dbar, s, sbar.
+- The neutron and proton are two charge states of the 'same' particle: the nucleon. - The nucleon also contains gluons, the messenger particles for the strong force, and quark-antiquark pairs, u, ubar, d, dbar, s, sbar.

 Structure Functions

 - Jefferson Lab is a large electron microscope - Proton radius is about 1 fm - Resolution is about 0.1 fm - We scatter from quarks inside the nucleon - $F_2(x) = \sum_i e_i^2 x f_i(x)$ is the scattering probability - Here x is the fraction of the proton momentum carried by the struck quark, e is the quark charge, and f is the probability distribution for observing a quark with momentum fraction x.